 - Weaknesses or potential drawbacks

 Once you’ve gathered all of the details you need to address your sales team’s needs, it’s time to start drafting the actual messaging used on the battlecard.
-Your salespeople will be using this document to prep for sales calls and referencing it during conversations with prospects, so remember to keep your messaging short and sweet.
+Your salespeople will use this document to prep for sales calls and reference it during conversations with prospects, so remember to keep your messaging short and sweet.

 Here are some best practices for battlecard messaging: